-Thank you to all of the writers, academics, scholars, & historians who provided us with these great works for all of us to learn and enjoy !
+Thank you to all of the writers, researchers, scholars, and historians who provided these great works for us to learn and enjoy !

 If you have any books to recommend that we can add to our bookstore, please let us know.